jonathanstar/phase_0_unit_1_clean/week-2/beginning-css/README.md

 ## Release 2: Add CSS
 Make your site look like Berkshire Hathaway's!
 You may want to add classes or ids (decide which makes the most sense and why) to your HTML.

 Get used to searching for how to do these things.
-You'll find a lot of great resources that will help you with HTML and CSS. w3schools is one good resource.
+You'll find a lot of great resources that will help you with HTML and CSS.
+[Mozilla Developer Network's Documentation](https://developer.mozilla.org/en-US/) is one good resource.

 #### 1. Change the following colors.
   - Text:  #000080 (navy)